Amber-Williams/water_tracker_app/README.md

 ## Setting up the API server

-1. At the root folder in your terminal run `cd server` and install node modules by running `npm intall`
+1. At the root folder in your terminal run `npm intall` then run `cd server`

 2. Then run the below with your AWS key information in your terminal `export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXX`